 - Application for Graduate admissions. - Application for Admission to the Master of Social Work Program - Signed Social Work Professional and Technical Standards - Official transcripts sent directly from other colleges/universities attended (Applicants must have completed a baccalaureate degree with a minimum of 15 hours of liberal arts education and an undergraduate GPA of 3.0 on a 4-point scale.
-If the student does not have the required 3.0 undergraduate GPA they may still apply but must submit a written of 1) What prevented them from achieving a 3.0 GPA, 2) What steps will they take to ensure they are successful in the MSW program. - Three letters of recommendation (1 from someone who particularly knows your academic background and suitability of graduate study; 1 who is very familiar with your values and moral character; and 1 who particularly knows your potential as a social worker.)
-Your references cannot be from relatives (current or previous). - Additional information may be requested by the Admissions Committee
+If the student does not have the required 3.0 undergraduate GPA they may still apply but must submit a written of 1) What prevented achievement of a 3.0 GPA, 2) What steps will be taken to ensure they are successful in the MSW program. - Three letters of recommendation from individuals known for at least one year (1 from an individual who particularly knows your academic background and suitability of graduate study; 1 who is very familiar with your values and moral character; and 1 who particularly knows your potential as a social worker.)
+References cannot be from relatives (current or previous). - Additional information may be requested by the Admissions Committee

-\The MSW program does not accept or award college credit for life experiences.
+The MSW program does not accept or award college credit for life experience.